 Professor Joseph Liow (RSIS/1999), former Dean of RSIS and current Dean of College of Humanities, Arts, and Social Sciences (CoHASS) at NTU Singapore, was part of the promising and pioneering batch of the first MSc programme at IDSS.
 “RSIS, and its precursor IDSS, was where I started out as a research assistant and a Masters student,” quipped Prof Liow.
 “The first director of IDSS, Mr S. R. Nathan, gave me a break by taking the risk of hiring me and then giving me a scholarship to study at IDSS and later also in London.
 For more than 20 years, RSIS was a second home to me.”

-Early this year, Prof Liow – who is also the Tan Kah Kee Chair in Comparative and International Politics at NTU – made a generous gift to establish the Liow Keng Teck and Dorothy Liow Gold Medal.
+Early this year, Prof Liow – who is also the Tan Kah Kee Chair in Comparative and International Politics at NTU – and his sister, Ruth Liow, made a generous gift to establish the Liow Keng Teck and Dorothy Liow Gold Medal in honour of their parents.
 The Gold Medal supports exceptional RSIS masters candidates undertaking the MSc (International Relations) programme.
 Commencement of the award will be in AY2021/22.

 “IDSS was where I was given numerous opportunities to develop my career, and I will always be grateful for the support that its leadership has always given me.
 It also has a fantastic MSc programme, which I benefited from, both as a student and then as a faculty.
 So, it is with great pride and satisfaction that I can give back to it in this manner as well.”